Staff

 OFFICE MANAGER & SPECIAL EVENTS

-In her new role as Office Manager, Susanne is responsible for human resources, accounts receivable, scheduling, purchasing as well as managing the logistics for special events.
+In her role as Office Manager, Susanne is responsible for assisting the Executive Director, human resources, accounts receivable, maintaining the website, scheduling, purchasing as well as managing the logistics for special events.
 Prior to joining Black Rock Forest in 2019 in Development and Communications, Susanne led operations for T.S.S., Niche Modern and Ondamed, served on the Board of Trustees at the Cornwall Public Library from 2010-2020 and was a Master Gardener through the Cornell Cooperative Extension.
 She holds a BFA in Jewelry Design from Parson’s School of Design.

 Part Time Staff